 - You have to absolutely LOVE what you are doing.
 If you don't, you'll get tired of the hard work and ups and downs very quickly.

 More Money and The Fine Print

+This article began by emphasizing how expensive releasing records can be and will finish by stressing that point as well.
 But here's the thing— you can be creative and keep your costs down considerably.
-Do some PR in-house, do artwork by hand, don't spend money on cool but expensive vinyl and so on.
-You can, in fact, trump any of the challenges facing a small label - getting decent distribution, getting reviews, etc - with a little patience and creativity.
+Do some in-house PR, do artwork by hand, don't spend money on cool but expensive vinyl and so on.
+You can, in fact, trump any of the challenges facing a small label like getting decent distribution, getting reviews with a little patience and creativity.
 Consider the rest of this article a reality check, not a "don't do it!" warning.
 Look before you leap, but if you like what you see, leap away.
 It CAN be done.